Android Application Sales

 Free Download to Full Version Sale Rate

 Is it worth having a free or trial version?
 Here is the conversion rate from free download to actual purchases.
 As you'll see Amazon generally does a lot better than Google at this.
 Amazon's customers are, in general, more likely to buy the app after downloading the free version, but Google has had it's good months too.
-Amazon's great rate in October and November was proabably due to the fact that the promotion that I took part in was only for the full version.
+Amazon's great rate in the fourth quarter of 2012 was proabably due to the fact that the promotion that I took part in was only for the full version.

 My thoughts on each store